mgomm/CS506-SpikeExercise/README.md

 Found builds weren't working because of the wifi connections I had.
 Was able to buid using tunnel instead of LAN.
 Pages look pretty decent, but have a good chunk of errors.

 **02/18/2020**
 Found problem was due to misspelling and now all four screens work as intended.
-Began adding more to user's home page.
+Began next video in video series on youtube.
+How to add posts to database and tab navigation.

+**02/19/2020**
+Added a bottom tab navigator for each of the pages.
+They are only blank pages for now, but will have more hopefully later.
+Working on changing password and username.

+**02/20/2020**
+Finished up profile page, user can change name, email, and password.
+Began looking at how to add data to database and retrieve the list of that data to display.

+**02/21/2020**

 ### Conclusion